pokealarm/pokealarm/docs/configuration/events/quest-events.rst

-form_or_empty     Form name of the monster, or empty string if unknown. form_id           Form ID for the monster. form_id_3         Form ID of the monster, padded to 3 digits. type1             Name of the monster's primary type. type1_or_empty    Name of the monster's primary type, or empty string
+form_or_empty     Form name of the monster, or empty string if unknown. form_id           Form ID for the monster. form_id_3         Form ID of the monster, padded to 3 digits. costume           The name of the monster's costume. costume_or_empty  The name of the monsters costume or an empty string if
+                  unknown.
+costume_id        The costume ID of the monster. costume_id_2      The costume ID of the monster, padded to 2 digits. costume_id_3      The costume ID of the monster, padded to 3 digits. type1             Name of the monster's primary type. type1_or_empty    Name of the monster's primary type, or empty string
                   if unknown.